camptocamp/c2cgeoportal/doc/integrator/tilegeneration_doc.rst

 month, especially if we have a high resolution (low if in m/px) on the last zoom level.
 Therefore for the last zoom level we should generate the tiles on the fly with a low expiry (4 hours for example).
-We should use metatiles to reduce the number of requests to postgres.
+Meta tiles should be used to reduce the number of requests to PostgreSQL.
 And the tiles should be deleted after the expiry time.

 The chosen solution is a combination of two tools: